menegasso/loja/README.md

-Test project for creating a store using the Java programming language, Hibernate framework and Maven project manager
+Test project for creating a store using the Java programming language, Hibernate framework and Maven project manager.